Ongoing Missions

 SOUP FOR THE SOUL

-A new ministry launching in 2024.
-The vision behind this ministry is to provide comfort and care for others who are experiencing illness, loss or hunger.
+The vision of this ministry is to provide comfort and care for others who are experiencing illness, loss or hunger.
 A team of cooks will prepare in our kitchen several gallons of soup which will be stored in the church freezer.
 Whenever a person needs a warm bowl of soup to care for themselves or a person in our community they are welcome to pick up a quart of soup.
 We kindly ask for you to note your pick up on a clipboard that can be found on the side of the freezer.
 This way we can track the number of quarts of soup in our supply and replenish as necessary.
-If you would like more information you may contact the coordinator for this ministry Debbie Thames by clicking HERE
+If you would like more information you may contact the coordinator for this ministry Debbie Thames by clicking HERE.

 ROOM IN THE INN

 The basic goal of The Room in the Inn program (RITI) is to provide shelter and food for the homeless to keep them from freezing on cold winter nights.
 We partner with Christ UMC to expand that goal to include offering such a welcoming and loving experience to the homeless person they come into the program and lose their “label” of being called homeless and transform into a "neighbor".
 Our church bus it used to go to the intake center in Charlotte where we pick up registered families with children, single women or men who do not have a place to sleep.
 We deliver the neighbors to Christ UMC and assist in preparing and serving a hot meal, an opportunity for social time, and the assurance they have a safe warm place to get some much-needed rest.
 There is a variety of way to volunteer in aiding our neighbors from preparing the beds, cooking, serving and driving the bus.
-Click HERE to sign up.
-If you have questions reach out to our coordinators, Chad and Quanna McAlister by clicking HERE.
+If you are ready to learn more or sign up click HERE or if have questions and want to reach out to our coordinator Mary Rutledge click HERE.
+If you would like to help the ministry by purchasing items from our Amazon Wish List, click HERE.

 THE GASTON GATEWAY